greenwoodad/nmrsync/README.md

 * `MountedPath`: (optional) A second path on the local computer to transfer data to.
 This can be an external hard drive or a mounted windows file share, for instance.
 (There's no requirement that this actually refer to a mounted file system but it should be local.)

-IMPORTANT: When editing this file, do not use entries that contain spaces.
+IMPORTANT: When editing this file, entries should be separated by either a tab or multiple spaces.

 Multiple input files can be prepared to run nmrsync in different configurations.